rohanhrk/core/oops.md

 Default access modifier restricts access to the same package.
 Variables and functions with default access modifier can be accessed within the same package.

+## COMSTRUCTOR
+The job of the constructor is to allocate memory to the object and create it in the heap.
+1. default constructor 2.
+Parameterised Constructor

+# default cons